 that supports big data projects.

-SPSS: One of the oldest and most popular general purpose
+IBM SPSS Statistics: One of the oldest and most popular general purpose

 statistical analysis tool for the social sciences.
 It is popular in